Introduction to Thermal Metal Spraying

 Corrosion - Cathodic Protection

-This animation demonstrates the use of an aluminium anode to protect a steel structure in sea water.
+This animation demonstrates the use of an aluminium anode to protect a steel structure in seawater.
 Immersed steel pipes can be protected in the same way.

 This process is called cathodic protection.